Gregory4567/Part-2/README.md

 # Part-2

 This workflow automation script processes fake Netflix user data.
-It reads the netflix_users.csv file, checks for data completeness and validity, and creates a new csv file which includes valid users engagement status' the number of days since they last logged in.The engagement status is based on whether a user's hours watched in the last month are above the certain threshold that aligns with their subscription plan.
+It reads the netflix_users.csv file, checks for data completeness and validity, and creates a new csv file which includes valid users engagement statuses and the number of days since they last logged in.The engagement status is based on whether a user's hours watched in the last month are above a certain threshold that aligns with their subscription plan.

 Dataset used: netflix_users.csv